beekeeper-studio/beekeeper-studio/README.md

 ## Contributing to Beekeeper Studio

 We love *any* community engagement.
-Even if you're complaining becuase you don't like something about the app!
+Even if you're complaining because you don't like something about the app!

 Because building an inclusive and welcoming community is important to us, please follow our code of conduct as you engage with the project.